Bicycle Accident Lawyer in Springfield, IL

 Joy rides her bicycle to work and back every day from her home in Springfield.
 Her office is only a couple of miles from her home and biking allows her to get fresh air and exercise.
 One day Joy is headed home after work.
 She knows to be exceptionally vigilant on the busy city streets but is not expecting the nearby car to suddenly speed up to make a yellow light, clipping her as it speeds through the intersection.
 Joy is thrown from her bicycle, breaking her femur and wrist when she lands.

 While Joy’s injuries are not catastrophic, they are painful and will limit her mobility for weeks.
 Joy’s job requires that she use a computer most of each day, which she cannot do with her broken wrist.
 She cannot drive to work.
 The surgical wounds from her surgery sites cause significant scarring that is embarrassing to her.
 Joy now finds herself—through no fault of her own—injured and unable to work.
 Joy is unsure what to do to safeguard her health and her financial future.

 Should you find yourself in such a position, the best thing you can do is contact the Noll Law Office.
-The Noll Law Office attorneys are based in the community, for the community.
+The Noll Law Office bicycle accident lawyers in Springfield are based in the community, for the community.
 You will meet with an attorney from day one, onward.
 The experienced litigators at the Noll Law Office enjoy going to trial, and will zealously advocate for you and your family.